 UK leader seeks EU lifeline after surviving confidence vote

-BRUSSELS (AP) — British Prime Minister Theresa May was seeking a lifeline from European Union leaders Thursday after winning a no-confidence vote among her own Conservative lawmakers — but only after putting a time limit on her leadership.
+BRUSSELS (AP) — British Prime Minister Theresa May was seeking a Brexit lifeline from European Union leaders Thursday after winning a no-confidence vote among her own Conservative lawmakers at home — a victory won only after she put a time limit on her leadership.

-May won the vote after promising lawmakers at a private meeting that she would quit before Britain's next national election, scheduled for 2022.
+May won the vote in London on Wednesday night after promising lawmakers privately that she would quit before Britain's next national election, which is scheduled for 2022.

-Arriving in Brussels for an EU summit, May said that "in my heart I would love to be able to lead the Conservative Party into the next general election."
+Arriving in Brussels for an EU summit, May said "in my heart, I would love to be able to lead the Conservative Party into the next general election."

 "But I think it is right that the party feels that it would prefer to go into that election with a new leader," May said.
 She didn't specify a date for her departure.

-May was meeting Irish Prime Minister Leo Varadkar and European Council President Donald Tusk Thursday before the summit, where she will seek reassurances about the deal that she can use to win over a skeptical British Parliament, particularly pro-Brexit lawmakers whose loathing of the deal triggered Wednesday's challenge to her leadership.
+May headed to the EU summit in Brussels seeking reassurances about the divorce deal that she can use to win over a skeptical British Parliament, particularly pro-Brexit lawmakers whose loathing of the deal triggered the challenge to her leadership.

-May caused an uproar in Parliament this week when she scrapped a planned vote on the deal at the last minute to avoid a heavy defeat.
-Two days later she won a leadership vote among 317 Conservative lawmakers by 200 votes to 117.
+May caused an uproar in Parliament on Monday when she scrapped a planned vote on her Brexit divorce deal at the last minute to avoid a heavy defeat.
+Two days later she won a leadership vote among Conservative lawmakers by 200 votes to 117.

 The victory gives May a reprieve — the party can't challenge her again for a year.
 But the size of the rebellion underscores the unpopularity of her Brexit plan.

-The EU is adamant there can be no substantive changes to the legally-binding withdrawal agreement but have suggested that there could be some "clarifications."
+The EU is adamant there can be no substantive changes to the legally binding agreement on Britain's withdrawal from the bloc but have suggested that there could be some "clarifications."

-"The deal itself is non-negotiable," Dutch Prime Minister Mark Rutte said as he arrived in Brussels.
+"The deal itself is non-negotiable," Dutch Prime Minister Mark Rutte said in Brussels.
 "So today is about clarification."

-Rutte said EU leaders were willing to listen to May, who will address them before a summit dinner on Thursday.
+Rutte said EU leaders were willing to listen to May, who will address them before a summit dinner where they will discuss Brexit — and eat the meal — without her.

 May said her focus "is on ensuring that I can get those assurances that we need to get this deal over the line."